Hermitian geometry on resolvent set(I): Introduction

 For simplicity, we shall use Einstein convention for summation in many places in this paper.
 For example, we shall write $\omega_A(z)=A^{-1}(z)A_jdz_j.$ When ${\mathcal B}$ is a $C^*$-algebra, the adjoint of $\omega_A(z)$ is the $\bb$-valued $(0,1)$-form

 Now we define the {\em fundamental form} for the tuple $A$ as

-Here the negative sign exists because it is conventional to write a $(1,\ 1)$-form as linear combinations of $dz_j\wedge d\bar{z}_k$.
-Often, the factor $\frac{i}{2}$ is used to make $\frac{i}{2}\Omega_A$ a {\em real} form (cf. (1.3)), but it is not important in this paper.
+Here the negative sign exists in the first equality because it is conventional to write a $(1,\ 1)$-form as linear combinations of $dz_j\wedge d\bar{z}_k$.
+Often, the factor $\frac{i}{2}$ is used to make $\frac{i}{2}\Omega_A$ a {\em self-adjoint} form (cf. (1.3)), but it is not important in this paper.

-For a suitable choice of $\phi$, such as a faithful state on ${\mathcal B}$, $\phi(\Omega_A)$ defines a positive definite bilinear form on the holomorphic tangent bundle of $P^c(A)$, thus giving a Hermitian metric on $P^c(A)$.
+For a suitable choice of linear functional $\phi$, such as a faithful state on ${\mathcal B}$, the evaluation induces a positive definite bilinear form on the holomorphic tangent bundle of $P^c(A)$, thus giving a Hermitian metric on $P^c(A)$.
 The connection between the metric and the tuple $A$ shall be the primary concern of this paper.
-Examples indicate that this connection is indeed intimate!
+In particular, it shows that the K\"{a}hlerness of the metric is tied with the commutativity of the tuple (cf. Theorem 2.4).
 A notable feature of this metric is that it has singularities at the joint spectrum $P(A)$.
 So completeness of the metric is an important issue.
-For a single operator $V$, this metric lives on its resolvent set $\rho(V)$ and it adds a new ingredient to classical functional calculus.
-A particular case is when $V$ has an isolated spectral point, say at $0$.
-In this case, the set of blow up rates at $0$ (called {\em power set}) of the metrics with respect to different choices of $\phi$ has a somewhat surprising connection with $V$'s lattice of hyper-invariant subspaces.
-In particular, when $V's$ power set contains more than one points then $V$ has a nontrivial hyperinvariant subspace.
-A good example is when $V$ is quasi-nilpotent, e.g., $\sigma(V)=\{0\}$, in which case the metric lives on the punctured complex plane.
-For instance, for the classical Volterra operator the power set is determined to be the interval $(0, 1]$.
-This paper is organized as follows.\\